thoni56/c-xrefactory/doc/adr/0002-store-reference-data-in-text-files-with-encoding.md

 ## Decision Drivers

 * Previous format seems to have been a more clear text version and the concern was (maybe) space on disk
+* Compacting the clear text format by encoding data, avoiding duplicate information due to space considerations?

 ## Considered Options

-* Compacting the clear text format by encoding data, avoiding duplicate information?
+* Unknown

 ## Decision Outcome

+Current intricately encoded text format...